 I want to be that guy.

 A little more…

-When I got home after meeting James, I spent a little time revisiting WWII history.
+When I got home after meeting James (he went by J. Early), I spent a little time revisiting WWII history.
 When I looked around for the iconic Ike picture above, I found a video of the moment (begins at 0:32 … watch it below … unfortunately, there’s no sound).
-The restaurant has my number.
-They say he comes in every day, so I’m guessing I’ll have a chance to show him the clip soon if he’s not already seen it.
+I called the restaurant and gave them my number.
+They told me he came in every day and they’d give it to him.

 I missed his call but he left a message.
 Here it is (just a really nice guy).

 An update below the video…